 When Steam isn’t running with administrator permissions, it can fail to function properly.
 Also when Steam is trying to access files and folders that require administrative permissions and it’s not given that privilege, the error steam missing file privileges can pop up.
 Here are the steps to fix this:

 Running Steam with administrator permissions

-- First you need to close Steam, and you need to do that from task manager.
-Open task manager by right clicking on taskbar, Task manager is listed in the context menu.
-Click to open task manager.
+- First, you need to close Steam, and you need to do that from the task manager.
+Open task manager by right-clicking on the taskbar, Task manager is listed in the context menu.
+Click to open the task manager.